Traveling and Asthma

-The air on planes is very dry.
-This can trigger an asthma flare-up.
+Air travel also can have its risks.
+The air on planes is very dry, which can trigger an asthma flare-up.
 Make sure you have your quick-relief inhaler handy and try to drink a lot of water.

 If you're staying in a hotel, you may find that something in the room triggers your asthma.
 Here are some tips that can help:

 - Ask for a sunny, dry room away from the hotel pool.